The Way of the Dog: Production

+In December 2019, it was reported that Cate Blanchett would guest star in the season finale as a canine psychologist.

 Michael York, the voice actor for the character Clayton, recorded his dialogue with producer/engineer Zach Zurn at Carpet Booth Studios in Rochester, Minnesota.
 York has since relocated to Rochester in 2022.

 Reception

+Viewing figures

+The episode earned a 0.6 rating and was watched by 1.89 million viewers, which was the most watched show on Fox that night.